CXX-Qt - Safe interop between Rust and Qt

 • Q_ENUM is used to expose an enum that is a member of a QObject

-• Q_ENUM_NS is used to expose an enum that is in a namespace to the meta-object system.
+• Q_ENUM_NS is used to expose an enum that is in a namespace.

 CXX-Qt has support for both of these macros through the #[qenum] attribute.